lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authenticator (U <-> V) {#U-V}

-U and V run the EDHOC protocol using their authentication credentials {{fig-protocol}}.
+This section describes the processing in U and V, which execute the EDHOC protocol using their respective authentication credentials, see {{fig-protocol}}.
 Normal EDHOC processing is omitted here.

 ### Message 1

-#### Device processing
+#### Processing in U

-The device composes EDHOC message_1 using authentication method, identifiers, etc. according to the applicability statement, see Section 3.9 of {{I-D.ietf-lake-edhoc}}.
-The selected cipher suite SS applies also to the interaction with the authorization server as detailed in {{reuse}}, in particular, the key agreement algorithm which is used with the static public DH key G_W of the authorization server.
-As part of the normal EDHOC processing, the device generates the ephemeral public key G_X which is reused in the interaction with the authorization server, see {{U-W}}.
+U composes EDHOC message_1 using authentication method, identifiers, etc. according to an agreed application profile, see Section 3.9 of {{I-D.ietf-lake-edhoc}}.
+The selected cipher suite, in this document denoted SS, applies also to the interaction with W as detailed in {{reuse}}, in particular, to the key agreement algorithm which is used with the static public DH key G_W of W. As part of the normal EDHOC processing, U generates the ephemeral public key G_X which is reused in the interaction with W, see {{U-W}}.

-The device sends EDHOC message_1 with (L, Voucher_Info) included in EAD_1, where L is the ead-label for this protocol, see {{iana-ead}}), and Voucher_Info is specified in {{U-W}}.
+The device sends EDHOC message_1 with EAD item (TBD1, Voucher_Info) included in EAD_1, where Voucher_Info is specified in {{U-W}}.

-#### Authenticator processing
+#### Processing in V

-The authenticator receives EDHOC message_1 from the device and processes as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the content of EAD_1 with label L triggers the voucher request to the authorization server as described in {{V-W}}.
+V receives EDHOC message_1 from U and processes it as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the content of EAD_1 with ead_label TBD1 triggers the voucher request to W as described in {{V-W}}.
 The exchange between V and W needs to be completed successfully for the EDHOC exchange to be continued.

 ### Message 2

-#### Authenticator processing  {#V_2}
+#### Processing in V  {#V_2}

-The authenticator receives the voucher response from the authorization server as described in {{V-W}}.
+V receives the voucher response from W as described in {{V-W}}.

-The authenticator sends EDHOC message_2 to the device with (L, Voucher) included in EAD_2, where L is the ead-label for this protocol, see {{iana-ead}}), and the Voucher is specified in {{U-W}}.
+V sends EDHOC message_2 to U with the EAD item (TBD1, Voucher) included in EAD_2, where the Voucher is specified in {{U-W}}.

 CRED_R is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of the authenticator PK_V encoded as a COSE_Key in the 'cnf' claim, see Section 3.5.2 of {{I-D.ietf-lake-edhoc}}.

 ID_CRED_R contains the CCS with 'kccs' as COSE header_map, see Section 9.6 of {{I-D.ietf-lake-edhoc}}.
 The Sig_or_MAC_2 field calculated using the private key corresponding to PK_V is either signature or MAC depending on EDHOC method.

-#### Device processing
+#### Processing in U

-In addition to normal EDHOC verifications, the device MUST verify the Voucher by performing the same calculation as in {{voucher}} using the SS, G_X and ID_U carried in message_1 and PK_V received in message_2.
-If the voucher calculated in this way is not identical to what was received in message_2, then the device MUST discontinue the protocol.
+In addition to normal EDHOC verifications, U MUST verify the Voucher by performing the same calculation as in {{voucher}} using the SS, G_X and ID_U sent in message_1 and CRED_R received in ID_CRED_R of message_2.
+If the voucher calculated in this way is not identical to what was received in message_2, then U MUST discontinue the protocol.

 Editor's note: Consider replace SS, G_X, ID_U in Voucher with H(message_1), since that is already required by EDHOC to be cached by the initiator.
 H(message_1) needs to be added to VREQ message in that case.

 ### Message 3

-#### Device processing
+#### Processing in U

-If all verifications are passed, then the device sends EDHOC message_3.
+If all verifications are passed, then U sends EDHOC message_3.

-The message field ID_CRED_I contains data enabling the authenticator to retrieve the public key of the device, PK_U.
-Since the authenticator before sending message_2 received a certificate of PK_U from the authorization server (see {{V-W}}), ID_CRED_I SHALL be a COSE header_map of type 'kid' with the empty byte string as value:
+Since V before sending message_2 already received the authentication credential CRED_I from W (see {{V-W}}), ID_CRED_I SHALL be a COSE header_map of type 'kid' with the empty byte string as value:

 ~~~~~~~~~~~
 ID_CRED_I =